Examination of Turkish Mathematics Teachers Technology Integration Levels and Their Self-Confidence in TPACK

 Keywords:Mathematics Teachers, Mathematics Education, Teacher Confidence, TPACK, Technology Integration

-The purpose of this study is to investigate secondary mathematics teachers' level of technology integration and their confidence in TPACK related to technology components.
-Fifty-seven mathematics teachers participated in the present study, which used the convergent parallel mixed method design.
-A written opinion form to elicit teachers' views and the TPACK self-confidence survey were used as data collection instruments in the study.
-It was found that teachers have moderate self-confidence and majority of them integrate technology in their teaching at the replacement level.
-It was also found that teachers' TPACK self-confidence did not differ according to their level of technology integration.
-However, there was a significant difference in the TPACK component of participants' TPACK self-confidence in favor of those who agreed with the idea that students should use technology tools in the classroom.
-Similarly, mathematics teachers who use more than one software in their teaching were found to have significantly higher TPACK self-confidence in all components.
-Consequently, it can be said that the level of technology integration of mathematics teachers is reflected in their TPACK self-confidence.
+This study aims to investigate the technology integration levels of secondary education mathematics teachers and their self-confidence in TPACK in terms of technology components.
+The present study, which employed the convergent parallel design of a mixed method, enrolled 57 mathematics teachers.
+A questionnaire to obtain teachers' views and the TPACK confidence survey were used as data collection tools in the research.
+It was found that teachers have a moderate level of self-confidence and the majority of them integrated technology into their classes at the replacement level.
+It was also seen that TPACK self-confidence levels of the teachers did not differ according to their technology integration levels.
+However, in the TPACK component of the TPACK self-confidence of the participants, there was a significant difference in favor of those who agreed with the idea that students should use technological tools in classes.
+Similarly, it was found that mathematics teachers using more than one software in their classes had significantly higher TPACK self-confidence in all components.
+Consequently it can be said that technology integration levels of mathematics teachers reflected by their TPACK self-confident levels.